dreymonde/Operacjas/README.md

 #### Note

 There are aslo other implementations of "Advanced NSOperations".
 You can also see [danthorpe/Operations][danthorpe/Operations], which soon will become **ProcedureKit** ([#343](https://github.com/danthorpe/Operations/issues/343)).
 It has a lot more possibilities, and many predefined operations, conditions, observers and so on.
 However, we have different goals. **AdvancedOperations/Operations** aims to have a pretty small codebase which will perform as a ground for your own projects, features and new cool ideas, wherever **ProcedureKit** is mostly all-in-one solution.
-Also, **Operations** is still in the "flow state" and things are moving fast, and **ProcedureKit** already has stable releases.
-So, basically, use the project which is closer to you (you can also consider using so-called "Apple versions" of **Operations**).
+Also, **Operacjas** is still in the "flow state" and things are moving fast, and **ProcedureKit** already has stable releases.
+So, basically, use the project which is closer to you (you can also consider using so-called "Apple versions" of **Operacjas**).

 Also take a look at [PSOperations](https://github.com/pluralsight/PSOperations).

 ## Usage

-*DISCLAIMER*: **Operations** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
-But the goal of **Operations** is not to make `NSOperation` "swifty", but to make it more powerful *using* Swift.
+*DISCLAIMER*: **Operacjas** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
+But the goal of **Operacjas** is not to make `NSOperation` "swifty", but to make it more powerful *using* Swift.
 Operations are still a very great concept that can dramatically simplify the structure of your app, they are system-aware and they *just work*.

 Before reading the **Usage** section, please go watch [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/) talk from Apple, it will help you to understand what's going on, especially if you're new to `NSOperation` and `NSOperationQueue`.

 ### Operations
 Operations are abstract distinctive pieces of work.
-Each operation must accomplish some task, and the only thing it cares about is that task. **Operations** introduces `Operation` - an `NSOperation` subclass which add some new concepts and redefines readyness state, and `OperationQueue` - `NSOperationQueue` subclass which supports this concepts.
+Each operation must accomplish some task, and the only thing it cares about is that task. **Operacjas** introduces `Operation` - an `NSOperation` subclass which add some new concepts and redefines readyness state, and `OperationQueue` - `NSOperationQueue` subclass which supports this concepts.

 ##### Creation of `Operation`
 The best way to create an operation is to subclass `Operation`.
 Unlike `NSOperation`, here you only need to override new `execute()` method.